 Some of these questions can be quite personal, so it’s good to know ahead of time what you may be asked.
 It’s important to answer as honestly as possible; if you feel unsure or uncomfortable at any time, mention this to your doctor.

 Keep in mind, your doctor isn’t asking these questions to be nosy or to judge you – these questions are part of every STI check.
-The doctor is working out your risk for different STIs and which tests might be needed.
+Your doctor is simply trying to work out your risk of different STIs and which tests might be needed.

 • Have you had an STI check in the past?
 When was your last check?

-• In the past six months, how many people have you had sex with?
+• In the past 6 months, how many people have you had sex with?

 • Do you have sex with men?
 Do you have sex with women?
 Do you have sex with transgender people?